 - 4 oz fresh Arugula

 - ¼ cup salt free Pistachios (raw or toasted are both fine)

 - Juice from ½ lemon

 - 2 Garlic cloves

-If the pesto seems too dry, add water, 1 Tbsp at a time, until you reach a sauce-like consistency.
+- If the pesto seems too dry, add water, 1 tablespoon at a time, until you reach a sauce-like consistency.

 Safety is our top priority in the kitchen!
 Always keep these tips in mind.

 - Do not use the same utensils on cooked food, that previously touched raw meat

 - Wash hands before touching food, and after touching raw meat, your hair, face, pets, etc.